1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 testimonials:
   - author: Anonymous
     quote: >-
-      I just called to tell you how great and natural your Maddur Vada [fritter] is and how excited I am each time I have one from the store.
+      I just called to tell you how great and natural your Maddur Vada [fritter] is and how excited I am each time I have one.
   - author: Anonymous
     quote: >-
       The crunchy outside yet soft inside is a great touch especially with the chilis.
 They sneak up on you in the most happy and pleasant manner.